drpetersonfernandes/SimpleZipDrive/ReadMe.md

 1. Clone or download this repository/source code.
 2. Open the solution in Visual Studio (2022 or later recommended) or use the .NET CLI.
-3. Ensure the `DokanNet` NuGet package (version 2.3.0.1 or compatible) is restored.
-The provided `.csproj` file includes this dependency.
+3. Ensure the `DokanNet` and `SharpZipLib` NuGet packages are restored.
+The provided `.csproj` file includes these dependencies.
 4. Build the solution (e.g., `dotnet build -c Release`).

 The executable `SimpleZipDrive.exe` will be in the `bin\Release\net9.0-windows` (or similar) directory.